-- 9.19 In our Emerging Market Equity Active Multi Manager Fund, BMO engaged with Tencent in 2021 on the firm's management of environmental issues.
-BMO asked the company to set and publish environmental KPIs, which Tencent did for the first time in 2021.
-The company have committed to reduce the consumption of energy and water per person in all Tencent-owned buildings in mainland China by 15% by 2025.
-These targets, which BMO encouraged the company to develop, are important to advance resource efficiency efforts that can lead to cost reductions. - 9.20 Engagement undertaken by LGPSC's external managers in 2021 has been comprehensive and robust.
+- 9.19 External fund managers are monitored in order to ensure the ongoing application and efficacy of their approaches to RI and stewardship.
+Managers' report on a regular basis to LGPSC in respect of how engagement activities have been discharged during the period in review.
+In 2021, LGPSC's external managers conducted 203 direct engagements with companies held in the Global Equity Active Multi-Manager Fund and Emerging Equity Market Active Multi-Manager Fund. - 9.20 Engagement undertaken by LGPSC's external managers in 2021 has been comprehensive and robust.
 These managers are all long-term investors with sizeable positions in their highest conviction portfolio holdings, giving them excellent access to company management which they used effectively to drive company change.
 There were a few occasions where the level of engagement disclosure was unsatisfactory, or where the link between an engagement and subsequent investment decision-making was not clear.
 In these instances, fund managers were marked down during our RAYG rating (red amber yellow green) review and LGPSC discussed its concerns in the quarterly meetings. - 9.21 An example of LGPSC changing the RAYG rating occurred in Q3 2021.
 Going into 2021, one of our managers achieved only a 'yellow' status due to concerns around the level of engagement being conducted.
 Compared to other managers, the number of engagements appeared low, and the accompanying description was poor.
 LGPSC initiated a dialogue with the manager around this issue and reiterated our expectations for managers' stewardship activities.
 Following this, the level of disclosure greatly improved.
 The manager now provides a full summary of their interactions with investee companies, and we are able to gain greater confidence that the manager is using their ownership position to maximum effect.
 We subsequently upgraded the managers engagement rating from a 'yellow' to a 'green'.